Ella Mai returns with slow-burning new single, 'DFMU'

 Listen to her next and latest offering here:

 “All the people that I grew up listening to are always very, very honest.
 And I’ve always just appreciated honesty.
-I think it’s the best way I think that people can relate to you also so…I was having a very honest conversation with Prince Charlez who I wrote the song with about I was going through at that point.
+I think it’s the best way I think that people can relate to you also so…I was having a very honest conversation with Prince Charlez, who I wrote the song with, about what I was going through at that point.

 “And it just was basically a conversation, and it just came together that way.
 And I think those are the best songs because storytelling is just conversation really.
 It was one of the ones during the recording process that I just knew it had to make…I think it was maybe the tenth song in the recording process.